-While Western Polynesia, regrouping the archipelagos of Samoa, Tonga, Wallis-Futuna and Tokelau, has been defined as a coherent cultural entity (Burrows 1939), its geology is characterized by two contrasting geological structures.
-The region is divided by the Andesic Arc, that separates the Subduction zone of the Continental Plate of the Western Pacific from the Oceanic Plate on which emerge only volcanic Islands.
-Most of the Tongan Islands, as well as Fiji to the West, stand on the Continental Plate, separated from Samoa by the Tongan foult.
-The Samoan Islands chain, which exceeds 1000km in total length from Wallis (‘Uvea) Island in the west to Rose Atoll in the east, appears to result mainly from the volcanic activity of a “magmatic plume-driven hotspot” that progressively expands eastward due to the plate movement (Staudigel et al. 2006).
-The Islands of Upolu and Savai’i, as well as Apolima in-between them, are aligned in a south-east/north-west axis.
-No active volcano is today present on the 1119km2 wide Upolu, but a number of former cones can easily be identified on the main axis of the Island, forming its diverse summits, who top at 1100m (Mount Fito).
-This is in contrast to the Island of Savai’i in the west, whose active craters continue to shape the form of the 1858m high (Mount Silisili) and 1707km2 wide conic island.
+In Western Polynesia the archipelagos of Samoa, Tonga, Wallis-Futuna and Tokelau, have been defined as a coherent cultural entity (Burrows 1939), but the regions geology is characterized by only two contrasting geological structures.
+The region is divided by the Andesic Arc, that separates the subduction zone of the continental plate of the Western Pacific from the Oceanic plate on which are found only volcanic Islands.
+Most of the Tongan islands, as well as Fiji to the West, stand on the continental plate, separated from Samoa by the Tongan fault.
+The Samoan islands chain, which exceeds 1000km in length from Wallis (‘Uvea) Island in the west to Rose Atoll in the east, appear to result mainly from the volcanic activity of a “magmatic plume-driven hotspot” that progressively expands eastward due to the plate movement (Staudigel et al. 2006).
+The islands of Upolu Apolima and Savai’i are aligned in a south-east/north-west axis.
+No active volcano is today present on the 1119km2 wide Upolu, but a number of former cones can easily be identified on the main axis of the Island, with the largest at 1100m (Mount Fito).
+This is in contrast to the island of Savai’i in the west, whose active craters continue to form the 1858m high Mount Silisili and 1707km2 wide conic island.
 The origin of the recent volcanism on Savai’i is probably related to the relative migration of the edge of the Tonga trench (Hart et al. 2004).
-While the eastern part of the Upolu seashore is rugged, its western part is enclosed today by a reef, with an extensive lagoon on its western point, enclosing the small island of Manono.
-The presence of the reef formation has been explained by a geological specificity, Upolu lying within the depressed flexural cone of lithospheric subsidence surrounding the growing volcano load of Savai’i.
-More simply said, the rising process of Savai’i creates a depression in which the western part of Upolu is slowly tilting (Dickinson 2007).
+While the eastern part of the Upolu seashore is rugged, it’s western part is enclosed today by a reef with an extensive lagoon on its western point enclosing the small island of Manono.
+The cause of this reef formation has been attributed to the growing volcanic load of Savai’i creating a depression into which the western part of Upolu is slowly tilting (Dickinson 2007).

-The consequence of this geological subsidence process is a progressive loss of coastal flats.
-This has implications for archaeology, as all first settlement sites as well as a large number of post-discovery settlements in the Pacific Islands have been coastal occupations since millennia.
-The explicit demonstration of the implications for the understanding of past human settlement patterns was made clear by the discovery in 1973 of the presence of 2800 years old Lapita sherds buried at about 2.5m deep in the Mulifanua lagoon, located at the north-western tip of Upolu (Jennings 1974; Green and Richards 1975; Leach and Green1989; Petchey 2001).
-This unique example of a deeply buried first settlement occupation led W. Dickinson to use the well dated archaeological site to refine geological chronology (Dickinson and Green 1998), allowing him to propose a subsidence process of about 1.1-1.4mm/year for this part of Samoa (Dickinson 2007).
-Expanding on this data, the late R.C.
+This geological subsidence process has resulted in a progressive loss of coastal flats, which has implications for archaeology since all first settlement sites as well as a large number of post-discovery settlements in the Pacific Islands have been in coastal locations.
+The implications of this for understanding past human settlement patterns was made evident by the discovery in 1973 of 2800 year old Lapita sherds buried 2.5m deep in the Mulifanua lagoon at the north-western tip of Upolu (Jennings 1974; Green and Richards 1975; Leach and Green1989; Petchey 2001).
+This unique example of a deeply buried first settlement occupation led W. Dickinson to use the archaeological site to refine geological chronology (Dickinson and Green 1998), allowing him to propose a subsidence process of about 1.1-1.4mm/year for this part of Samoa (Dickinson 2007).
+Expanding on this data, R.C.
 Green extrapolated on the possible locations of other early sites along the coasts of Samoa (Green 2002).

 Testing the model: first results from Manono